Charging EV quicker than filling petrol? Chinese car maker's claim invites doubt

 (Also Read: Tesla plans to make EVs with 4680 battery cells)

-The EV maker claims that its new charging technology allows an EV to be fully charged in a similar time that requires filling up a petrol tank.
+The EV maker claims that its new charging technology allows an EV to be fully charged in time that is similar to the duration of filling petrol or diesle in a conventional vehicle.
 The EV company claims that its upcoming Aion V EV will come with this technology.
 It also claims that the super-fast charging won't damage the battery.

 GAC Aion’s 3C fast charging is claimed to be allowing EVs to charge from 0-80% in 16 minutes and 30-80% in 10 minutes.